MoiBaldenegro/foodme-platzi/README.md

-# Project Name

-FoodMee App for the platzi + new relic challenge
+# FoodMee App for the Platzi + New Relic Challenge

+## Overview

+Brief description of the project.

 ## Deployment

+> .[!NOTE]
-> .[!NOTE].
-You can see the preview at https://retoplatzi.com
+> You can see the preview at https://retoplatzi.com
 > The application has been deployed on AWS EC2 with Nginx and has been configured for observability using New Relic.

 <details>
 <summary>Observability Configuration</summary>

 New Relic has been integrated to monitor the performance and health of the application.
 </details>

-co
-### Implemented Features:
+### Implemented Features

 <details>
 <summary>Payment Restriction</summary>